-In anticipation of Missouri S&T’s 150th anniversary celebration in 2020, Larry Gragg, Curators’ Distinguished Teaching Professor emeritus of history and political science, is researching and writing a sesquicentennial history book.
-Over the past year, he has collected memories from hundreds of alumni.
-One of the most popular topics: favorite Rolla restaurants.
-His story, “Alex’s Pizza, of course,” will appear in the spring 2018 issue of Missouri S&T Magazine.
-Among nearly 30 restaurants remembered by alumni, the title of Gragg’s story makes it clear that Miners love their pizza.
+In anticipation of Missouri S&T’s 150th anniversary celebration in 2020, Larry Gragg, Curators’ Distinguished Teaching Professor emeritus of history and political science, has collected memories from hundreds of alumni for a sesquicentennial history book.
+One of the most popular topics: Rolla restaurants.
+In a story published in the spring 2018 issue of Missouri S&T Magazine, alumni reminisce about their favorite restaurants.
+The title of the story.
+“Alex’s Pizza, of course,” makes it clear that Miners love their pizza.
 Continue reading

 In 2016, the Houston-based Montana Cahill Foundation, led by OGS members Peggy Cahill Montana, ChE’76, and Duane Montana, CE’75, awarded the largest gift in the history of Engineers Without Borders at Missouri S&T: a $500,000 challenge grant.
 To date, $350,000 has been raised in response to the challenge, much of it from OGS members, including a $250,000 gift from David, ME’93, and Ann Heikkinen, a $50,000 challenge from Rick Stephenson, S&T professor emeritus of civil engineering and longtime advisor to the chapter, and a $25,000 gift from Bipin, ChE’62, MS ChE’63, and Linda Doshi.
 EWB is only $150,000 away from reaching its goal of raising $1 million.
 For information on matching funds available, contact Tory Verkamp at email@example.com or 573-341-6090.